 - Saunders-Monticello Trail – With four miles of trails at a maximum grade of 5 percent, this trail is truly kid (and leashed-dog!) friendly.
 The trail includes gravel paths, boardwalks and woodland paths for a fun variation of terrain.

 Looking for more outdoor fun as the weather warms up?
 Visit our Events Calendar and check out the Family Fun section of our website.
 We hope these tips and pieces of advice will help you enjoy time outside with your family this summer while keeping the pests away!

-, our Associate Editor, has a degree in communications with an emphasis in journalism and PR and enjoys promoting all the Charlottesville area has to offer.
+, our Associate Editor, has a degree in communications with an emphasis in journalism and PR.
+She is a mom of two young kids, and enjoys promoting all the Charlottesville area has to offer.